-Craig Tendler, M.D. is Vice President, Clinical Development and Global Medical Affairs for the Oncology Therapeutic Area at Janssen Research & Development, LLC, one of the Janssen Pharmaceutical Companies of Johnson & Johnson.
-In this position, he is responsible for creating robust development plans and data generation activities for all products in the oncology portfolio, from late development through registration and lifecycle management.
-He works closely with teams in early development and the disease areas of focus to implement a seamless end-to-end oncology clinical research strategy that incorporates compelling science and addresses areas of high unmet medical need.
+Craig Tendler, M.D. is Vice President and Global Head of Clinical Development, Diagnostics, and Medical Affairs for the Oncology Therapeutic Area at Janssen Research & Development, one of the Janssen Pharmaceutical Companies of Johnson & Johnson.
+In this position, he is responsible for creating and overseeing robust development plans, including optimal integration of biomarkers and diagnostics, and comprehensive data generation activities for all products in the oncology portfolio, from proof of concept through registration and lifecycle management.
+He works closely with teams in early development and the disease areas of focus to implement a seamless end-to-end oncology clinical research strategy that incorporates compelling science, broad clinical trial access to diverse populations, and addresses areas of high unmet medical need.

-Prior to this role, Craig served as Vice President of Medical Affairs for Tibotec Therapeutics and then Ortho-Biotech, where he led approximately 50 medical affairs professionals in lifecycle management and data generation for the Virology and Oncology franchises.
-He played a key role in addressing with United States and European Union health authorities the safe and appropriate use of a product for the treatment of anemia caused by chemotherapy, helping to shape public policy by conducting extensive research, education and risk minimization efforts.
+Prior to this role, Craig served as Vice President of Medical Affairs for Tibotec Therapeutics and then Ortho-Biotech, where he led medical affairs teams in lifecycle management and data generation for the Janssen Virology and Oncology franchises.

-Craig has overseen and coordinated more than 30 major drug approvals by national regulatory agencies, including at least ten by the United States Food and Drug Administration (FDA).
-He and his have team worked in collaboration with the FDA and the European Medicines Agency to secure the expeditious worldwide approvals of Janssen’s treatments in prostate cancer, hematologic malignancies and bladder cancer.
-Further, together with his team, Craig has been instrumental in achieving multiple FDA breakthrough designations for investigational medicines in development for various indications and in collaboration with our co-development partners.
+Craig has overseen and coordinated more than 30 major drug approvals by national regulatory agencies, including at least ten NDAs by the US Food and Drug Administration (FDA).
+He and his have team worked in collaboration with the FDA and the European Medicines Agency to secure the worldwide approvals of Janssen’s treatments in prostate cancer, hematologic malignancies, as well as for lung and bladder cancer.
+Further, together with his team, Craig has been instrumental in achieving 11 FDA breakthrough designations for accelerating the early development of promising investigational medicines intended for the treatment of serious oncology conditions.